PomaloTechnologies/Woocommerce-/README.md

 Out of Stock: Products that are marked as out of stock or have a stock of 0 will be excluded from the query.
 They will not be visible on the shop page.

 In Stock: Only products with a stock greater than 0 will be considered as in stock.
 These are the only products that will be visible on the shop page.

+HOW TO USE THE CODE
+In your WordPress files, locate functions.php file and paste the code below the existing code if they exist